Sardinia has so much to offer visitors, all the year round, whether you wish to relax or sightsee, whatever the weather! Sardinia has it all...

 The contrasting mountainous interior has far reaching views of the island from the summits of Monte Limbara in the north, from Punta La Marmora in the Gennargentu mountains south of Nuoro in the east, and from the Sarrabus mountains in the south.
 There are lakes, waterfalls, gorges, fascinating geology and the native flora and fauna to discover.

 Created by wind erosion there are some incredible rock formations throughout the island.
 Look out for the Bear Rock at Capo d’Orso, the Valley of the Moon at Capo Testa on the northern tip of the island and the Arco dell’Angelo just north of Cagliari in the south.

 Stunning Coastal Drives

-There are scenic drives with breathtaking views out to the Sardinian islands and Corsica, along the Costa Smeralda and from Villasimius to Costa Rei to name but a few.
+There are scenic drives with breathtaking views out to the Sardinian islands and Corsica, along the Costa Smeralda, from Villasimius to Costa Rei in the south east, from Chia to Capo Spartivento and Tuerredda in the south west and from Alghero to Bosa in the north west - to name but a few.

 ‘Il Trenino Verde’ (The Little Green Train) railway provides a different way to see the interior of Sardinia.
 There are 3 narrow gauge scenic routes from Palau to Tempio in the north, Bosa to Macomer in the centre and Arbatax to Mandas in the east.
 The trains travel through areas where the natural surroundings are still unspoilt, crossing forests, skirting lakes and coastlines and passing by ancient monuments.